abdoudiall/diallo-pro/README.md

 The documentation is automatically generated using terraform-docs and provides an up-to-date reference of all infrastructure components.

+### Detailed Infrastructure Documentation

+For a comprehensive understanding of the infrastructure:

+- **[INFRASTRUCTURE.md](./INFRASTRUCTURE.md)**: Complete architecture guide with detailed diagrams and explanations of all components and their interactions.
+- **[terraform/main/README.md](./terraform/main/README.md)**: Technical reference with all Terraform resources, inputs, outputs, and modules.

+These documents provide both high-level architectural overview and detailed technical specifications of the AWS infrastructure powering this site.

 ## 🚢 Deployment

 The site can be deployed using the provided Makefile commands.